cambo-rynd/theme-cards/exampleSite/content/docs/migrate-from-starter-theme/index.en.md

 ---
-title: "Migrate from HB Starter Theme"
+title: "Testing Pull from Rebuild"
-description: "This guide shows how to migrate to the HB cards theme from the HB starter theme."
+description: "Enjoy the picture of Gunnar, the Chairdoggo of the Board for Ryndium"
 # linkTitle:
 date: 2023-12-01T11:47:31+08:00
 draft: false